sskyy/zero-node/README.md

 # zero-node #

-This module helps you deal with models used in blog or forum easily.
+This module helps you deal with models used in blog or other CMS easily.

 ## Usage ##